Bomb677/bomb677/README.md

 dni; Basic DNI + fans of BTS .
-Pls don't bother me and my friends when we play, ty.
+Please don't be weird....
+I have a bad experience with this

 ![17644445796871519710665654143222](https://github.com/user-attachments/assets/28277b24-0cb3-4aa8-b2d5-51ac9b387246)